Is An In-Memory Distributed Relational Database Right For Your Company?

 But why would this be the right choice for your business?
 Here are some reasons:

-- The read process relies on fewer actions to access your data.
-Disk-based storage requires moving data from disk to a cache or buffer pool, then a move to main memory before you can access it.
-In-memory solutions do not require these extra steps, which means fewer performance issues.
+- The process relies on fewer actions to access your data.
+Disk-based storage requires moving data from disk to a cache or buffer pool before you can access it.
+In-memory solutions do not require this extra step, which means fewer performance issues.

-- With SonicBase, you can expect linear scalability.
-We achieve 3.9 million batch record inserts per second and 35 million range-based record reads per second on a small cluster.
-To double your throughput, simply double your server count.
+- The performance gains that come from switching to an in-memory distributed relational database are as much as four times what you’ll see compared to a disk-based alternative.
+With SonicBase, you can expect linear scalability.
+We achieve 4.4 million batch record inserts per second and 49 million range-based record reads per second on a small cluster.

 - The technology for in-memory options is less expensive than it used to be.
 Memory storage is becoming cheaper and cheaper, while the amount of memory on a single server continues to expand.
 It may not be quite as inexpensive as some disk-based options, but it does make more sense to invest in the increasingly affordable memory option, considering the higher performance that in-memory offers.

 - Many in-memory database management systems, including SonicBase, are cross-platform systems.
-This means that you can use this data management system on Mac, Windows and Linux.
+This means that you can use this management system on Mac, Windows, Linux.

-While not every business can or should use this type of database, making the switch could be a huge shift in the way your company accesses, manages, and manipulates data.
-To learn more, you can download our highly-functional free version, or try the 30-day pro trial, at Downloads.
+While not every business can or should use this type of database management, making the switch could be a huge shift in the way your company accesses, manages, and manipulates data.
+To learn more, you can download our highly-functional free version, or try the 30-day pro trial, at Sonicbase.com.